Health care finance in the United States: Medicaid

 The CBO reported in October 2017 that the federal government spent $375 billion on Medicaid in fiscal year 2017, an increase of $7 billion or 2% over 2016.
 The increase was primarily driven by more persons covered due to the ACA.

 Medicare

 Medicare covered 57 million people mainly aged 65 and over as of September 2016.
 Enrollees pay little in premiums but have deductibles for hospital stays.
-The program is funded partially by the FICA payroll tax and partially by the general fund (other tax revenues).
+The program is funded partially by the Federal Insurance Contributions Act payroll tax and partially by the general fund (other tax revenues).
 The CBO reported in October 2017 that adjusted for timing differences, Medicare spending rose by $22 billion (4%) in fiscal year 2017 to $595 billion, reflecting growth in both the number of beneficiaries and in the average benefit payment.
 Medicare average spending per-enrollee was $10,986 in 2014 across the U.S., with states ranging from $8,238 in Montana to $12,614 in New Jersey.